WordPress/try-wordpress/EXTEND.md

 #### 1. Transform Data Your Way

-Use the `data_liberated_{$subject_type}` action hook to implement your own transformation logic.
-This hook fires after content is liberated from source website, giving you access to the raw data through the Subject class.
+Use the `data_liberated_{$subject_type}` action hook to implement your transformation logic.
+This hook fires after content is liberated from the source website, giving you access to the raw data through the Subject class.

 The [Subject class](https://github.com/WordPress/try-wordpress/blob/docs/extend/src/plugin/class-subject.php) provides a clean API to access raw data and existing transformed output: